ansible/community/group-aws/README.md

-# AWS
+# Amazon Web Services Working Group

 The AWS Working Group focuses on delivering modules and features to Ansible to support working with Amazon Web Services.

 ## Meetings

 There are currently no regular meetings held.
 The IRC channel is the main and official place to countact the members.
+For specific issues and feature requests, follow the standard Ansible issues/PRs workflow.

 ## Collaboration